 It feels like an emotion right?
 Most likely in these scenarios, you and I are collapsing the meaning of confidence with optimism.

 Here is an example.
 If you were a pilot who had years of experience flying a commercial plane, you would have an understanding of most everything related to air travel.
-You would know that you could handle virtually any situation that were to show up while you were flying.
+You would know that you could handle virtually any situation that was to show up while you were flying.
 You would also know that there could be circumstances that arise over which you would have no control.

 But you would have enough confidence in your skill set and your experience in dealing with problems that you would be prepared for most issues.
 Further, if you suspected there might be a situation that you couldn’t handle you could do something about it by increasing your knowledge base and skill.